fvmformal/fvm/doc/sphinx/source/firstexample.rst

 Adding the properties to `formal.py`
 ------------------------------------

-Explain that we just have to add a single line to our script
+By just adding a line to `formal.py`, we can add the properties and start using the steps with non-automated formal tools.

 .. code-block:: python
    :emphasize-lines: 5